 There are over 250 lessons in the latest version of Mavis Beacon Keyboarding Kidz, and they are designed to start easy and advance as your child’s skills increase.
 Early sessions focus on finger and hand placement, and learning where all the various functions are on your keyboard.
 They then build up to cover accuracy and speed, always at a pace that feels perfect for kids.
 What impresses most, however, is that this software focuses on positive encouragement over punishment of mistakes.
 While some typing software will make unpleasant noises every time you make a mistake, the two tutors here - Mavis and Dex - will offer words of encouragement if you don’t get things perfect each time.

 It’s this aspect that really helps Mavis Beacon to stand out as many typing packages essentially teach the same lessons, albeit in slightly different ways.
+Sure, you could just use Typing.com, but the lack of personality will mean your kids will lose interest fast.
 What we also love is the fact that the visuals are colorful and fun, without being too childish, and you can actually customize the music to prevent it getting too repetitive.
 In terms of presentation, this is a clear winner.
 There are even progress tracking screens that will give you feedback on all aspects of the typing, even down to individual keystrokes.